Contracts & Employment Status12 minUpdated 2 Jul 2026

 Mistake 4: No mention of probationary period terms

-From January 2027, your probation clause needs to be properly designed.
-Add the review process and extension right.
+From January 2027, your probation clause needs to set out a proper review process.
+Add the criteria, the review mechanism, and the extension right now so you are not scrambling in late 2026.

 Mistake 5: Holiday pay calculated on basic salary only